adambard/learnxinyminutes-docs/javascript.html.markdown

 // If you try to access a value that's not yet set, you'll get undefined. myObj.myFourthKey; // = undefined

-// JavaScript objects are not instantiated from blueprints ("classes" in other
-// object-oriented languages), but may refer to another special object called a
-// "prototype".
-See later section for more info.

 ///////////////////////////////////
 // 3.
 Logic and Control Structures